-This "Say on Frequency" vote is advisory, and therefore not binding on the Company, the Board or the Compensation Committee.
-However, the Board and the Compensation Committee value the opinions of our stockholders and intend to consider our stockholders' views regarding how often they should have the opportunity to approve our executive compensation programs.
+The say-on-pay vote is advisory, and therefore not binding on the Company, the Board or the Compensation Committee.
+However, the Board and the Compensation Committee value the opinions of our stockholders and intend to consider our stockholders' views regarding our executive compensation programs.
+The Board values constructive dialogue on executive compensation and other significant governance topics with the Company's stockholders and encourages all stockholders to vote their shares on this important matter.